sils/fastmatrix/README.md

 fastmatrix
 ==========

-Uses GPU to make a matrix multiplication
+Uses GPU to make a matrix multiplication - column major